Can you still get a good price for Duck Creek Technologies Inc. (DCT) Shares at this point?

-While Duck Creek Technologies Inc. has overperformed by 2.53%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DCT fell by -64.15%, with highs and lows ranging from $33.47 to $10.55, whereas the simple moving average fell by -33.53% in the last 200 days.
+Duck Creek Technologies Inc. (NASDAQ:DCT) closed Thursday at $12.54 per share, up from $12.09 a day earlier.
+While Duck Creek Technologies Inc. has overperformed by 3.72%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DCT fell by -59.44%, with highs and lows ranging from $32.49 to $10.55, whereas the simple moving average fell by -27.42% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now